Louise du Pierry: Career

-In 1789, she became the first female professor at the Sorbonne university in Paris as the leader of the Cours d’astronomie ouvert pour les dames et mis à leur portée for female students.
-It was the first class geared towards women.
+In 1789, she became the first female professor at the Sorbonne University in Paris as the leader of the Cours d’astronomie ouvert pour les dames et mis à leur portée for female students.
+It was the first class geared towards women taught primarily at her home.
 The course was a huge success, despite many students initially fearing the subject matter would be too difficult for women.
+It is the only course in 18th-century France which was specifically designed for women.